-The good news is that there are indeed solutions!
+So the good news is that there are solutions, and the documentary does a nice job of offering up a taste.
 While there is no single cure-all, much like the natural world itself, humanity’s salvation lies in a number of interconnected practices that each reinforce the other and work to re-establish our balance with the environment.
 As presented by the film, it will require effort in 4 crucial domains, namely: Food, Energy, Democracy, and Education.
-On the bright side, the movement to improve these areas is already underway.
+Thankfully, the movement to improve these areas is already underway.

 Respect your food

 The first topic covered by the film deals with what we eat, and the impact it has on our health and the planet.
 The documentary doesn’t go into depth with regards the pains and consequences of conventional practices, opting instead for visiting sites that exemplify solutions to our industrially grown food supplies.
 These include small urban farms and growers that practice permaculture and organic (fossil-free) farming techniques.
 They inform viewers that small farms currently feed the majority of world (70%), and that small organic farms can indeed satisfy the population demand without the use of petroleum-based fertilizers and pesticides.
 I personally learned about this first-hand during my WOOFing experience, but there is even more supportive data and research out there now that further validates the greater benefits of organic farming.